 The biggest difference between a hospital birth and a natural/home birth became very apparent at this time.
 The resident wanted R to push with all her might, like a super woman or some macho crap like that.
 Meanwhile, Elizabeth and Erica encouraged R to ease her baby out.
 It was a difference between harvesting the baby and bringing a child into a world where her mother was valued as much as she.
 Either way, the baby came out.

-ed the table's surface.
+Lucia was promptly laid on a table.
+She screamed as soon as her little behind touched the table's surface.
 I was directed to cut the chord, which I did in a haze.
 Then, before the baby could be whisked away, R asked me to tell her the sex.

 The pressure was on.
 I had one chance in my life to get this right.
 I looked, but was confused for a second.
 I remember that some of the birthing books I read described a baby's genitalia as swollen from all the hormones during birth.
 When one's bits are swollen the way they are at birth, everything looks like a sack of flesh.
-I finally snapped to and made the call.
+I finally snapped to and made the call."It's a girl!"

 There was an eruption in the room as I realized several doctors, nurses, students, other community members seem to fill the room.
 As I turned to congratulate my partner, the nurse called me to follow her.
 Like a carrot tied to a stick, she led me our of the delivery room into a closet of med students.